cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/proj/index.rst

     U^{n+1} = U^* + \delta t^n \mathbb{M}^{-1} \mathbb{B}^{T} \delta P^{n+1}\\
     P^{n+1} = P^n + \delta P.

-Note that the reconstructed system is the same as the Chorin-Temam algorithm, but the approximation of :math:`U^*` is closer to :math:`U^{n+1}` due to the system proposed in step 1.
+Note that the reconstructed system is the same as the Chorin algorithm, but the approximation of :math:`U^*` is closer to :math:`U^{n+1}` due to the system proposed in step 1.